-Pupillage is governed by the Bar Training Regulations, set out in Part 4: Qualification Rules in the Bar Standards Board Handbook.
-The Pupillage Handbook is also an excellent source of information on all matters relating to pupillage.
+Pupillage is governed by the rules and regulations set out in the Bar Standards Board’s Pupillage Handbook, which also contains good practice guidance and is essential reading for pupil barristers, pupil supervisors and pupillage providers.
 In addition, the Fair Recruitment Guide helps barristers comply with the BSB’s equality and diversity rules on recruitment and selection.

 Authorised Training Organisations (ATOs) may offer first and/or second six pupillages, provided that the organisation has one or more registered pupil supervisors.
 All BSB regulated persons in chambers are ultimately responsible for pupils in their chambers and they must take all reasonable steps to ensure that proper arrangements are made for pupillage.
 They must also ensure that matters are conducted in a fair manner with barristers and pupils.
 These obligations are set out in rC110.3i of the BSB Handbook.
 A Director of Pupil Training, normally the Chair of the Pupillage Committee, should oversee pupillage arrangements in chambers on a day-to-day basis.